ShowShark Server Features

 Play History

-• play_history table with per-client, per-file tracking across movies, shows/episodes, and music
+• Per-client, per-file tracking for movies, shows/episodes, and music

-• Music history collapsed to one entry per artist+album via partial unique index (songs without album metadata create individual entries)
+• Music history collapsed to one entry per album (songs without album metadata create individual entries)

 • Periodic and final offset updates from client during playback